Palunku

 Palunku is a 2006 Malayalam-language drama film written and directed by Blessy.
-It stars Mammootty in the lead role with Nazriya Nazim making her on-screen debut through this film- along with Lakshmi Sharma, Baby Nivedita, Kottayam Santha, and Jagathy Sreekumar playing other pivotal roles.
+It stars Mammootty in the lead role with Nazriya Nazim making her on-screen debut, along with Lakshmi Sharma, Baby Nivedita, Kottayam Santha, and Jagathy Sreekumar playing other pivotal roles.

 The film was mainly shot at various locations in Muvattupuzha and Thodupuzha.
-It released on 22 December 2006.
+It was released on 22 December 2006.
 Mammootty won the Best Actor award for the film at the Kerala Film Critics Awards.